DanBlakeman/toy-shop/README.md

 Factory - Use service instead to call RESTful api.

+Would use product Id stored in db not index.

 Would only update totals upon checkout in production.
 Save server calls - user changes mind.